ProjectTangelo/manual/doc/tangelo-project/Contents/1-introduction-and-background.md

 Experienced in developing the frontend and backend of video games as well as desktop, web, mobile, and embedded applications.
 Aims to work in an engineering setting, working on robots and/or rockets.

 ### Shane Satterfield
+Experienced in graphics programming and Linux.
+Has interests in system programming and studying algorithms.
+Aims to work in an engineering setting where he can apply his skills.

 ### Tiffany Artis
 Has been working with computers from a very young age, and her first experience with coding coming in the form of HTML.
 She created webpages and fixed computers as a fun hobby in middle school and high school, this hobby carried onto  her interests in college, which led her to a major in computer science, where she learned other languages, such as C++ and Java.